batfish/pybatfish/jupyter_notebooks/README.md

 - **Routing analysis**
     - [Introduction to Route Analysis](Introduction%20to%20Route%20Analysis.ipynb) [[video](https://www.youtube.com/watch?v=AutkFa0xUxg)] shows how to analyze routing tables computed by Batfish.
     - [Introduction to BGP Analysis](Introduction%20to%20BGP%20Analysis.ipynb) shows how to analyze BGP session configuration.
+    - [Analyzing Routing Policies](Analyzing%20Routing%20Policies.ipynb) shows how to analyze routing policies using Batfish.

 We will continue adding notebooks that demonstrating additional use cases of Batfish.

 ------

  - You can reach us via [Slack](https://join.slack.com/t/batfish-org/shared_invite/enQtMzA0Nzg2OTAzNzQ1LTUxOTJlY2YyNTVlNGQ3MTJkOTIwZTU2YjY3YzRjZWFiYzE4ODE5ODZiNjA4NGI5NTJhZmU2ZTllOTMwZDhjMzA) for any questions or suggestions for additional use cases.

  - You can subscribe to the [Batfish YouTube channel](https://www.youtube.com/channel/UCA-OUW_3IOt9U_s60KvmJYA) to be notified of new videos.